 After asking, and asking, and well asking some more, we finally cracked and took the drive down to NYC.
 We spent a couple of nights and saw some of the main attractions that were on his list.
 It was a bit stressful with Aidan and the busy city but in the end, we went home with a very happy boy.

 Finally got to see the South!

-However in the midst of all the fun times, inbetween the vacations and the parties, inbetween the laughing and memories, my family was falling apart.
+However in the midst of all the fun times, between the vacations and the parties, between the laughing and memories, my family was falling apart.
 Or at least what I once thought of to be “family”.

-Fight after fight, the drama seemed to just keep making circles through out the year.
+Fight after fight, the drama seemed to just keep making circles throughout the year.
 There has been lies and rumors started but some cant see through the dysfunction to understand it.
-There has been tears and screaming, name calling and backstabbing.
-Yet though it all my loyalty never shook.
+There have been tears and screaming, name calling and backstabbing.
+Yet through it all my loyalty never shook.
 I am loyal to a fault (I guess its the Italian in me, or so I’ve heard).
 I couldn’t let go of these people I loved, these people I’d lay down my life for, the ones I always thought would be there no matter what.

 ~Family isn’t always… Family~